 With Vampires Suck, the directors have finally figured out how to make a spoof flick.
 In their latest, they stick with the story of the Twilight, which has the added bonus of lending their film a narrative structure, so it doesn’t come off like a sketch comedy show put together by two retards.
 It’s still full of nonsensical moments, but the fact that they stick to the story, always pulls them back to reality, which keeps the flick from becoming so terrible that you’ll walk out of the theater… well, for most people.
 A lot of people will still walk out of the theater on this one.

 Humor-wise, Friedberg and Seltzer haven’t changed too drastically.
 What they have done is refined their humor and minimized all the ridiculous dance numbers and unnecessary pop culture references.
 The greatest thing they’ve done is that they have tapped into something that begs to be made fun of.
 Now, in a perfect world, I wouldn’t have chosen these two to pull off the job, but I’ll settle for whatever I can get, because Twilight simply needs to be taken down a peg.
-LPM’s-wise, this might be the first film by these two guys to actually be release online.
+LPM’s-wise, this might be the first film by these two guys to actually be released online.
 I was surprised, and somewhat horrified when I laughed out loud at a couple moments.
 Granted they were few and far between, but some of the lines in the flick are solid.
 Of course, in between these sporadic guffaws, I spent my time predicting when there was going to be a fart, and yes, I nailed it right on the head.

 The cast is surprisingly less detestable than their previous entries.
 The regulars are kept to a minimum, which is very good thing.
 Instead, the cast is filled with a handful of fresh faces and a few comedic stalwarts who always deliver.
 Jenn Proske does a fantastic Kristin Stewart impression as Becca Crane, and yet, somehow, in her mocking, she comes off as a better actress than Stewart.
-Her constant twitching, fidgeting, and running her hands through her hair are perfect, and Proske is a major reason why this full movie doesn’t completely suck.
+Her constant twitching, fidgeting, and running her hands through her hair are perfect, and Proske is a major reason why this full movie doesn’t completely Suck.
 Diedrich Bader (Napoleon Dynamite, Dead & Breakfast) also shows up to play Becca’s dad, and he is typically hilarious.
 Somehow Bader takes the poop that Friedberg and Seltzer give him and he turns it into gold.
 Ken Jeong (The Hangover, Knocked Up) also shows up to do his schtick, which is always welcome.
 The rest of the cast is forgettable, especially the two schmoes that play Edward and Jacob.